kellantech/key_value/README.md

 # key_value

-A self-hosted key value store.
+A key value store.

+Host yourself with